James M. Dow

 OverviewAI-generated summary

-James M. Dow studies the philosophical underpinnings of environmental value, particularly through an enactivist lens.
-His forthcoming book, "Enacting Nature’s Value," proposes an approach to appreciating natural environments by focusing on aesthetic engagement.
-Dow’s research interests extend to self-consciousness, expert bodily action, joint action, environmental disobedience, and nature aesthetics, areas he has explored in numerous publications.
-He teaches philosophy, cognitive science, and environmental studies at Hendrix College, where he also directs the Marshall T. Steel Center for Religion and Philosophy.
+James M. Dow's research focuses on the philosophical underpinnings of environmental value, particularly through an enactivist lens.
+He is currently authoring a book, "Enacting Nature’s Value," which explores how aesthetic appreciation of natural environments can inform our understanding of their worth.
+Dow's scholarly work also investigates concepts such as self-consciousness, expert bodily action, joint action, environmental disobedience, and nature aesthetics.
+He teaches philosophy, cognitive science, and environmental studies at Hendrix College, where he holds positions as Associate Professor, Chair of Study of the Mind, and Director of the Marshall T. Steel Center for Religion and Philosophy.

 Metrics